mongodb/mongo-rust-driver/src/test/spec/json/server-discovery-and-monitoring/README.rst

 - generation: This server's expected pool generation, like ``0``.

-In monitoring tests, an "outcome" contains a list of SDAM events that should have been published by the client as a result of processing ismaster responses in the current phase.
-Any SDAM events published by the client during its construction (that is, prior to processing any of the responses) should be combined with the events published during processing of ismaster responses of the first phase of the test.
+In monitoring tests, an "outcome" contains a list of SDAM events that should have been published by the client as a result of processing hello or legacy hello responses in the current phase.
+Any SDAM events published by the client during its construction (that is, prior to processing any of the responses) should be combined with the events published during processing of hello or legacy hello responses of the first phase of the test.
 A test MAY explicitly verify events published during client construction by providing an empty responses array for the first phase.